+Why search here?
 AHFS Consumer Medication Information is a trusted source and recognized standard for patient drug information, available in both English and Spanish.
-AHFS is published by the American Society of Health-System Pharmacists—long recognized as an authority on educating patients about drug use and safety, and a founding member of the National Council on Patient Information and Education (NCPIE).

-Biography Reference Center provides thousands of reliable full-text biographies, including the complete full text of Biography Today and Biography, plus narrative biographies not available in other databases.
-In addition to keyword search, users can locate biographies by subject occupation, nationality, activity, gender, lifespan and more.
+What's included?
+Includes the complete full text of Biography Today and Biography, plus narrative biographies not available in other databases.
+Use keyword search, and also locate biographies by subject occupation, nationality, activity, gender, lifespan and more.